Risk-Sensitive Reinforcement Learning via Policy Gradient Search: Challenges in risk-sensitive RL

 Several of the constituent solution pieces require significant research for various risk measures.
-To demonstrate this, consider the ``policy evaluation'' part of the overall algorithm in a risk-sensitive MDP.
-The requirement here is to estimate $J(\theta)$ and $G(\theta)$, given samples obtained by simulating the MDP with policy $\theta$.
+For example, consider the ``policy evaluation'' part of the overall algorithm in a risk-sensitive MDP, which requires estimating $J(\theta)$ and $G(\theta)$, given samples obtained by simulating the MDP with policy $\theta$.
 If $J(\theta)$ is one of the usual MDP optimization objectives such as discounted total cost, long-run average cost, or total cost (in a finite-horizon MDP), then estimating $J(\theta)$ can be performed using one of the existing algorithms.
-Temporal difference (TD) learning \cite{sutton1988learning} is a well-known algorithm that can learn the objective value along a sample path for a given $\theta$.
+Temporal difference (TD) learning is a well-known algorithm that can learn the objective value along a sample path for a given $\theta$.
 However, estimating $G(\theta)$ using TD-type learning algorithms is infeasible in many cases.
-For instance, consider variance as the risk measure in a discounted cost MDP.
-In this case, even though there is a Bellman equation, as shown in \cite{Sobel82VD}, the operator underlying this equation is not monotone, ruling out a TD-type learning algorithm.
-More recently, CVaR-constrained MDPs have been considered in \cite{borkar2010risk,prashanth2014policy,tamar2014optimizing}, though a variance-reduced CVaR estimation algorithm is still needed.
+For instance, consider variance as the risk measure in a discounted-cost MDP.
+In this case, even though there is a Bellman equation, the operator underlying this equation is not monotone, ruling out a TD-type learning algorithm.
+More recently, CVaR-constrained MDPs have been considered, though a variance-reduced CVaR estimation algorithm is still needed.
+In other words, there is no algorithm in an RL context that incorporates a variance reduction technique such as importance sampling and is provably convergent.
+Note that variance reduction is necessary, because CVaR is based on the tail of the distribution.

-Going beyond the prediction problem, designing policy gradient schemes is challenging for a risk-sensitive MDP, as it requires estimating the (policy) gradient of the risk measure considered - a non-trivial task in the RL context.
-For instance, applying a simultaneous perturbation method treating the MDP as a black box would ignore the underlying Markovian structure of the problem.
-This is the case with the existing actor schemes for mean-variance optimization in discounted MDPs \cite{prashanth2016mlj} and for optimizing MDP CPT-value \cite{prashanth2015cumulative}, where the authors apply SPSA to update the policy parameter in the descent direction.
+Going beyond the prediction problem, designing policy gradient algorithms is challenging for a risk-sensitive MDP, as it requires estimating the (policy) gradient of the risk measure considered, a nontrivial task in the RL context. \diff{For instance, in a discounted-cost MDP context, the policy gradient theorem variant that accounts for the variance of the cumulative discounted cost does not lend itself to an RL algorithm.
+An alternative is to apply a finite differences method such as simultaneous perturbation stochastic approximation (SPSA), which amounts to treating the MDP as a black box, and such an approach would ignore the underlying Markovian structure of the problem, which is the case with the existing policy gradient algorithms for optimizing the CPT-value in any of the MDP settings.}